 The Sightseeing Cruise that I took is run three times a day during the week, with a fourth cruise at 1pm on the weekends.
 I recommend getting your tickets in advance below to ensure your place on your preferred cruise.

-While the most popular, these are not the only cruises available.
+While the most popular, these sightseeing cruises are not the only ones available.
 There are a variety of themed cruises that run at various times throughout each month.
 High Tea is available on a cruise each Sunday afternoon.
 You will be handed a glass of bubbly, a beer, cider or soft drink on boarding, then spend ninety minutes floating along the Torrens while enjoying cute little sandwiches, decadent cakes and endless cups of tea.
 If tea is not enough, then there are more alcoholic drinks available to be purchased on board.

 On Friday and Saturday afternoons you can enjoy a cruise while doing a tasting from Kangaroo Island Spirits.
 On occasional Thursday, Friday or Saturday evenings a Prohibition Gin Masterclass is held on the cruise.
 Popeye can be booked for private cruises too, and would be a great way to celebrate a birthday or other milestone.
 Also look out for special events during the year, such as party cruises during the Adelaide Fringe.
 For more details on these special cruises see here.